AntonioZago-Code/AntonioZago-Code/README.md

-## Hi there 👋

-My name is Antonio Zago and I'm a Software Engineering student
+## Hi there 👋!
+My name is Antonio Zago

+ I'm a Software Engineering student and seeking to learn more and more, creating modern, functional projects with clean code, to be able to help and work together with teams.

-- 🌱 I'm currently learning web programming and other languages for front-end and back-end development;
+- 🌱 I'm currently learning web programming and other languages for front-end and back-end development (full-stack);
-- 🤔 I'm looking for help with my repositories.
-Outside of college, I'm trying to learn different programming languages.
+- 🤔 I'm looking to work in teams and being able to contribute to projects in unique ways.
+-

 ## Contact